150 ways YOU can help keep Hyde Park beautiful

 - Buy a rain barrel and divert your gutter spouts into the barrel to collect water you can use for your lawn.

 - Visit the annual Fairmount Hill yard sale and buy second-hand!
+Or, start a neighborhood yard sale of your own!

 - Reduce the amount of junk mail you get by contacting DMAChoice.org (which charges a small fee) or Catalogchoice.org (a less comprehensive, but free service).